The Servo Ventilator story

 2019 - Esophageal and Transpulmonary pressure (Pes & PL)

 Every patient comes with special challenges.
-Whether it’s a 300-gram newborn or an adult, someone suffering from acute respiratory failure or chronic pulmonary disease, their needs and complexities will differ.
-That is why we are committed to innovating personalized ventilation solutions that help protect the lungs and diaphragm, speed up weaning and support better outcomes.
+Whether it’s a 300-gram newborn or an adult, an individual suffering from acute respiratory failure or chronic pulmonary disease, their needs and complexities will differ.
+That is why we are committed to developing innovative, personalized ventilation solutions that help protect the lungs and diaphragm, speed up weaning and support better outcomes.

 Over 50 years of pioneering personalized ventilation

 The Servo ventilator isn’t just an engineering marvel.
 It’s a philosophy.
 A mindset, intrinsic in our DNA.
-It’s this conviction that has driven our pursuit in discovering new techniques in the treatment of critically ill patients.
-Where we are constantly evolving and reinventing our therapies and innovative solutions.
-The aim is to help wean the patient off the ventilator as quickly and safely as possible.
-Ultimately, resulting in better patient outcomes, while simultaneously using less medical resources.
+It’s this conviction that has driven our pursuit in discovering new techniques for the treatment of critically ill patients.
+We are constantly evolving and reinventing our therapies and innovative solutions with the aim of helping wean the patient off the ventilator as quickly and safely as possible.
+The goal is better patient outcomes while simultaneously conserving medical resources.
 It’s an ambition that has remained with us from the very start, and it’s a way of thinking predominant in everything we do today.
 Innovation, reliability, enduring quality - doing more with less.
-Qualities we build into every one of our Servo ventilators produced today.
+Qualities we build into everyone of our Servo ventilators produced today.
 It’s these same qualities that will define tomorrow’s Servo ventilators, in today’s unpredictable world.
 It’s how we’ve written our history.
 And it’s how we’ll shape our future.